 Customers who are happy and satisfied with your products or services will most likely post a great review online.

-Results from a survey by Sitel group reveals that while 37% of customers will post negative reviews on social media, while 49% will share a positive review.
+Results from a survey by the Sitel group reveal that while 37% of customers will post negative reviews on social media, while 49% will share a positive review.

 Pretty powerful stuff, right?